mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 ***

 ## Getting Started

-### tModLoader 1.3
 The first time you attempt to publish a mod by pressing the `Publish Mod` button in the `Mod Sources` menu, you will be directed to the [Mod Browser Registration page](http://javid.ddns.net/tModLoader/register.php) where you will authenticate via Steam to verify your identity.
 (You don't need to own Terraria on Steam, you just need an account) The Mod Browser, having confirmed your identity, will provide you with a `Passphrase` that will be pasted into tModLoader.
 Now that you have a passphrase, you can now publish mods on the Mod Browser.

-### tModLoader 1.4
-Since tModLoader 1.4 uses steam Workshop for sharing mods, you don't need to authenticate anything, you only need Steam client running to publish mods.
+> Note: Due to 1.3 tModLoader being legacy, it is no longer possible to register anymore.
+Please make mods for current versions of tModLoader if you wish to publish your mod.

 ## Publishing Mods
 Publishing a mod is simple, after making sure your mod is ready for release, you just press the `Publish` button in the `Mod Sources` menu.
 Before publishing, however, do the following: